ldgabbay/jwplayer/fl5/doc/publishers/options.rst

 .. describe:: image ( undefined )

    Location of a preview (poster) image; shown in display before the video starts.

-.. describe:: link ( undefined )

-   URL to an external page the display can link to (see *displayclick* below).
-Sharing - related plugins also use this link.

 .. describe:: mediaid ( undefined )